Environmental impact of fashion: Cotton

 Cotton is the most common crop in the world aside from food.
+Cotton production uses 2.5% of the world's farmland.
 Half of all textiles produced are made of the fiber.
 Cotton is a water-intensive crop, requiring 3644 cubic meters of water to grow one ton of fiber, or 347 gallons per pound.
 Growing cotton requires 25% of insecticides and 10-16% of pesticides of what is used globally every year.
 Half of the top pesticides used in growing cotton in the US are deemed likely to be carcinogenic by the United States Environmental Protection Agency.
 Cotton production degrades the quality of the soil, leading to exhausted fields and expansion into new areas.
 Expansion into new areas leads to the destruction of local habitats and the associated pollution affects biodiversity.

 Animal fibers and textiles

-Animal-based fibers such as wool and leather were responsible for 14.5% of global greenhouse gas emissions in 2005.
-Cattle have digestive systems that use a process known as foregut fermentation, which creates the greenhouse gas methane as a byproduct.
-In addition to the CH4 released from the ruminants, CO2 and N2O are released into the atmosphere as byproducts of raising the animals.
-In total, 44% of emissions caused by livestock are from enteric fermentation, 41% comes from the feed needed to raise the livestock, 10% comes from manure, and 5% comes from energy consumption.

 Energy use here is measured in megajoules needed to produce one kilogram of the given textile.
 Water use here is measured in liters of water needed to produce one kilogram of the given textile.

-Marine Impact
+Greenhouse gas emissions

+In the late 2010s fashion emitted 2–4% of world total greenhouse gases, and it contributes to climate change through energy-intensive production.
+As of 2025 the United Nations Economic Commission for Europe still has a 2018 press release on their website which says 2% to 8%, despite this being criticised by BBC "More or Less" for being unsourced (they say there was a study which said 8% but it is old).
+According to the BBC "More or less" investigation in 2022 the best study at that time was the 2021 WRI report which gave 2%.
+The proportion of textile fibres used in clothing must be a factor in the calculation as some are used in other products, such as filters and seat belts.